 Key Takeaways

 - Day Rates Don't Eliminate Overtime: Paying oilfield workers a flat daily rate does not satisfy FLSA overtime requirements.
-Employers must still pay 1.5x the regular rate for hours over 40 per week.
+Employers must still calculate the regular rate and pay the overtime premium for hours over 40 per week.

 Oklahoma's oil and gas industry runs on long hours.
-Roughnecks, roustabouts, derrickmen, motorhands, and field technicians routinely work 80 to 100 hours per week during drilling operations — fourteen-hour days, seven days straight, sometimes for months without a break.
-For many of these workers, the paycheck at the end of the hitch doesn't reflect the overtime they're legally owed.
-Instead, they receive a flat daily rate that treats sixty hours the same as a hundred, or they're classified as independent contractors who supposedly aren't entitled to overtime at all.
-Both practices are illegal under the Fair Labor Standards Act, and they cost Oklahoma oilfield workers millions of dollars every year.
+Roughnecks, roustabouts, derrickmen, motorhands, and field technicians may work extended hitches during drilling and field operations.
+For many of these workers, the paycheck at the end of the hitch does not reflect the overtime they may be legally owed.
+Instead, they receive a flat daily rate that treats long shifts the same as short ones, or they are classified as independent contractors who supposedly are not entitled to overtime at all.
+Those practices can violate the Fair Labor Standards Act when the worker is a non-exempt employee.

 The Day-Rate Problem

 This is not how the FLSA works.
 Under 29 U.S.C. § 207(a)(1), non-exempt employees must receive overtime pay at a rate of 1.5 times their "regular rate" for all hours worked beyond 40 in a workweek.
-When an employee is paid a day rate, the regular rate is calculated by dividing the total daily earnings by the total hours worked that day.
-If a worker earns $300 for a 15-hour day, the regular rate is $20 per hour — and every hour beyond 40 in the workweek must be compensated at $30 per hour.
+When an employee is paid a day rate, the regular rate is calculated from the total day-rate pay for the workweek divided by the total hours worked that week.
+If the day rate paid straight time for all hours, the unpaid overtime is usually the additional half-time premium for each hour over 40.

-Many oilfield employers either don't understand this calculation or deliberately ignore it.
-The result is the same: workers who should be earning significant overtime premiums receive nothing extra for the 40, 50, or 60 hours beyond the 40-hour threshold.
-Over the course of a year, the unpaid overtime can easily reach tens of thousands of dollars per worker.
+Many oilfield employers either misunderstand this calculation or ignore it.
+The result is the same: workers who should be receiving an overtime premium receive nothing extra for the hours beyond the 40-hour threshold.
+Over a long hitch schedule, the unpaid premium can become substantial.

 Independent Contractor Misclassification

 The second major violation in Oklahoma's oilfield is misclassification of employees as independent contractors.
-Oil and gas companies, particularly smaller operators and staffing firms, classify roughnecks, roustabouts, and field service workers as 1099 independent contractors rather than W-2 employees.
-The classification serves one purpose: it allows the company to avoid paying overtime, providing benefits, covering workers' compensation insurance, and paying its share of payroll taxes.
+Some oil and gas companies, particularly smaller operators and staffing firms, classify roughnecks, roustabouts, and field service workers as 1099 independent contractors rather than W-2 employees.
+That classification can reduce the company's overtime, payroll-tax, workers' compensation, and benefits obligations, but labels do not control FLSA coverage.

-The problem is that most oilfield workers classified as independent contractors are employees under the FLSA's "economic reality" test.
+The problem is that many oilfield workers classified as independent contractors may be employees under the FLSA's economic-reality test.
 This test examines the actual working relationship, not what the company calls it on paper.
-Courts look at several factors: whether the worker controls how and when the work is performed, whether the worker can profit or lose from the arrangement, whether the company provides tools and equipment, whether the relationship is permanent, whether the work is integral to the company's business, and the worker's level of skill and independent judgment.
+Current Department of Labor guidance considers the worker's opportunity for profit or loss, investments, permanence, control, whether the work is integral to the business, and skill and initiative.

-For most oilfield workers, every factor points to employment.
-The company tells them where to report, when to start, what to do, and how to do it.
-The company provides the rig, the trucks, the tools, and the safety equipment.
-The workers can't hire substitutes, don't advertise their services, and work for one company at a time.
-They're employees in every meaningful sense — and they're entitled to overtime under the FLSA regardless of what their contract says.
+For many oilfield workers, several factors point to employment.
+The company may tell them where to report, when to start, what to do, and how to do it.
+The company may provide the rig, trucks, tools, and safety equipment.
+Workers may have no meaningful opportunity to hire substitutes, advertise services, or profit from managerial skill.
+In those circumstances, they may be employees entitled to overtime regardless of what the contract says.

 The Exempt Employee Dodge

 Some oilfield employers take a different approach: they classify workers as "exempt" from overtime under one of the FLSA's white-collar exemptions.
-The most commonly abused exemption in the oil and gas industry is the administrative exemption, which requires that the employee's primary duty involve the exercise of discretion and independent judgment on matters of significance.
-Employers apply this exemption to field supervisors, rig consultants, and technology specialists who perform primarily manual or technical work with limited independent decision-making authority.
+The administrative exemption, for example, requires that the employee's primary duty involve office or non-manual work directly related to management or general business operations and the exercise of discretion and independent judgment on matters of significance.
+Problems arise when employers apply that exemption to field supervisors, rig consultants, or technology specialists who perform primarily manual or technical work with limited independent decision-making authority.

 The executive exemption — for employees who manage a department and supervise at least two full-time employees — is similarly misapplied to "pushers" and crew leads who spend most of their time doing the same physical work as their crews.
 If a tool pusher spends 80% of his shift working alongside his crew and 20% directing their activities, he is not exempt under the executive exemption.
 Under the FLSA, the employee's "primary duty" must be management — not just an occasional supervisory responsibility tacked onto a physical labor job.

 The salary threshold adds another layer.
-To qualify for most white-collar exemptions, an employee must earn at least $684 per week on a salary basis (as of the current DOL threshold).
-Many oilfield workers who are classified as exempt don't actually receive a guaranteed salary — their pay varies based on days worked, which is functionally a day rate, not a salary.
-A day rate that fluctuates based on whether the worker reports to the site is not a "salary" under DOL regulations, and the exemption fails.
+To qualify for most white-collar exemptions, an employee generally must earn at least $684 per week on a salary basis.
+The Department of Labor's 2024 attempt to raise the threshold was vacated by a federal court in November 2024, leaving the $684 weekly level in place unless and until the law changes again.
+Many oilfield workers who are classified as exempt do not actually receive a guaranteed salary; their pay varies based on days worked, which may look more like a day rate than a salary.

 What FLSA Recovery Looks Like